 Pictured: Dr. Peter Shue, Dr. Alexandra Guillaume, Sandra Boucicaut, NP

-Recent studies show that about 20 percent of all Americans are affected by disorders of gastrointestinal motility.
 Because sophisticated technology and advanced training are required to conclusively diagnose these complex conditions, patients are often referred to a comprehensive motility center by their gastroenterologist.
 Previously, patients had to travel to receive the level of treatment that is now available close to home, at Stony Brook.
-With the growing prevalence of motility disorders in our region, the GI Motility Center at Stony Brook has quickly become the go-to resource to help patients on Long Island regain normal GI motility and improve their quality of life.
+With the growing prevalence of motility disorders in our region, Stony Brook's GI Motility Center has quickly become the go-to resource to help patients on Long Island regain normal GI motility and improve their quality of life.

 A Comprehensive and Progressive, Multidisciplinary Approach